Home » Lifestyle » Meet the Creatives: Abbi Kirsten Collections

 3:00 pm – 5 pm: Another Round in the Studio and Fabricating New Ideas

-Usually the rest of my afternoons are spent catching up on any emails, some more brief interactions on social media and fabricating any new ideas that have come to mind that day.
+Usually, the rest of my afternoons are spent catching up on emails, some more brief interactions on social media, and fabricating any new ideas that have come to mind that day.
 Some days the ideas seem to flood in and I simply take the time to jot them down.
-Time management as a solo entrepreneur, artist and blogger is a must to try and make the day a success.
+Time management as a solo entrepreneur, artist, and blogger is a must to try and make the day a success.
 I have to discipline myself very hard to not get distracted by a new idea and abandon a current project.
-I have been way to guilty of that in the past and have a lot of projects that take months to get off the runway!
+I have been way too guilty of that in the past and have a lot of projects that take months to get off the runway!

-The late afternoon and evening hours consist of a mish mosh of stuff.
-Usually I will squeeze in 1-2 more hours of work either while my husband cooks dinner – yeah this girl is spoiled – or after my kids go to bed.
-Motherhood takes over for a couple hours with dinner for the family, usually around 6:00-30 pm followed by a whirlwind of clean up, making kids lunches, baths, snuggles and bedtime by 8 pm for the kiddos.
+The late afternoon and evening hours consist of a mish-mosh of stuff.
+Usually, I will squeeze in 1-2 more hours of work either while my husband cooks dinner – yeah this girl is spoiled – or after my kids go to bed.
+Motherhood takes over for a couple of hours with dinner for the family, usually around 6:00-30 pm followed by a whirlwind of clean up, making kids lunches, baths, snuggles, and bedtime by 8 pm for the kiddos.

 Three nights a week my husband packages any books or tool sets that are ordered and due to go out.
 Yeah, I told you, I am spoiled.
 He is a keeper!